Topic 2: When Should I Take the MPRE?

 It is best to sit for the MPRE sooner rather than later.
 Some jurisdictions do not allow you to take the bar exam (or only allow you to take the bar exam once or twice) if you do not have a passing MPRE score.

 The last thing you want to do is delay taking the MPRE so much that you are not able to take the bar exam!
 Instead, plan to take it pretty early on in law school (your second year of law school is best if you are in a three-year program).
 It is best to undertake the MPRE with enough time left in law school so that if you do not pass the first exam, you still have the opportunity to take it again before having to worry about the bar exam.
+Further, it is best not to delay the MPRE until after the bar exam since at that point, failing the MPRE could mean delaying your ability to practice law.

 Looking to Pass the MPRE?